 - 2 tsp. ground cumin

 - 1 tsp. black pepper

 - 8 oz. shredded sharp cheddar cheese

 - 2 tbsp. milk

 Cook the pasta according to the instruction on the package, drain and pour into a 9 x 13" baking dish.

 Add the black beans, green chilies and seasonings.
 Cook for 1 minute then add the tomato sauce and ground beef and mix together.

-Add the Velveeta mixture, 2 ounces of the grated cheddar, and the pasta to the skillet and mix well.
+Add the Velveeta sauce and 2 ounces of the grated cheddar to the skillet and mix well.

 Pour mixture over the pasta in the baking dish.
 Cover with remaining grated cheddar cheese and bake until hot and bubbly, about 20 minutes.
 Serve with sliced green onions and sour cream.